-The city of the Philippines has taken the boom in demographics and climate to a whole new level.
+The country of the Philippines has taken the boom in demographics and climate to a whole new level.
 The Philippines, with its population of 107million people, suffered damaging typhoons between 1996 and 2015.

-Manilla began the construction of the city’s first subway in 2019 which will be partially operational by 2022.
-The subway will significantly reduce congestion and is estimated to carry around 370,000 passengers in its first year of operation.
+Manilla began the construction of the city’s first subway in 2019, which will be partially operational by 2022.
+The subway will significantly reduce congestion and will carry around 370,000 passengers in its first year of operation.

 The development is based on a plan to be environmentally and economically sustainable.
 The idea to make infrastructure “greener” will be an opportunity to improve the quality of life and be a business opportunity.

-As future cities become more sustainable and resilient, they will have to prove their value across multiple dynamics.
-Our future is bright, and innovation is here to stay.
+As futuristic cities become more sustainable and resilient, they will have to prove their value across multiple dynamics.
+Our future is bright, and innovation for the infrastructure of the futuristic city is here to stay.